Intro:

 The Mackenzie Valley Pipeline Inquiry.
 Known as The Berger Inquiry, 1974-77

 Berger Inquiry.
-Photo: Michael Jackson / Prince of Whales Northern Heritage Centre
+Photo: Michael Jackson / Prince of Wales Northern Heritage Centre

 Much has been written about the Berger Inquiry. (for details see wikipedia.org/wiki/Mackenzie_Valley_Pipeline_Inquiry.)
 Its most important and brilliantly innovative feature was a series of open-ended community hearings.
 Thomas Berger, supported in this aspect of the Inquiry most directly and crucially by Michael Jackson, professor of law at the University of British Columbia, decided from the start of the Inquiry that it must be a forum and process that ensured the voices of the peoples of the Mackenzie Valley would be heard.
 And Berger understood that to ensure that that these voices were authentic, and not constrained by either limitations of time or intimidating and alienating formalities.
 To these ends, he arranged to travel to all the communities and towns of the potentially affected area, and, in whatever venue each community chose, to listen to people’s concerns and questions for as long as they, the people of the communities, might need.
 These, ‘the community hearings’, became the basis of Berger’s understanding of the meaning and implications of the project along the Mackenzie Valley itself.